Elevate CX with unified, enterprise-grade listening

 The objectives could be:

-• Audience insight: Understand your social media audiences and what they care about for a better targeting strategy.
+- Audience insight: Understand your social media audiences and what they care about for a better targeting strategy.
+Understand your social media audiences and what they care about for a better targeting strategy.

 Make sure you consider the following factors while selecting the right social listening platform